tchenuag/csppython/_sources/ch1/0106-operators-2.rst

 Operators with Strings
 ======================

+**Learning Target: I can predict the result of operations on strings.**

 Not all operators work with strings.
 In Python, you can only use strings with the ``+`` addition and ``*``  multiplication operators.

 Addition with Strings